WU-BIMAC/NBOMicroscopyMetadataSpecs/README.md

 1. An .xsd file providing the XML-schema for the proposed OME extension.
 2. A .graphml providing an rendering of the INSTRUMENT Specifications and IMAGE ACQUISITION Settings sections of the model using the Entity-Relationship (ER) formalism.
 In order to open the file you can use the [yED application](https://www.yworks.com/products/yed).
 3. A PDF version of the same ER schema.
-4. A table providing a comprehensive list of metadata key-value pairs that should be recorded for each tier, which can be found [here -->](https://docs.google.com/spreadsheets/d/16IQl-K8UIStsdlkNzJTA7LzMCan9qyS3KKcmEJ5wu28/edit?usp=sharing)
+4. A .xsl worksheet providing a comprehensive list of metadata key-value pairs that should be recorded for each tier, which can be found [here -->](https://docs.google.com/spreadsheets/d/16IQl-K8UIStsdlkNzJTA7LzMCan9qyS3KKcmEJ5wu28/edit?usp=sharing)